kahkhang/kube-linode/README.md

-## Scalable Kubernetes / CoreOS Cluster on Linode
+## Provision a Kubernetes / CoreOS Cluster on Linode

 Automatically provisions a scalable CoreOS/Kubernetes cluster on Linode, comprising of a single schedulable Kubernetes master host with a custom number of worker nodes.